awsdocs/amazon-personalize-developer-guide/doc_source/security-iam.md

 ### AWS account root user<a name="security_iam_authentication-rootuser"></a>

   When you create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
 This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
 We strongly recommend that you don't use the root user for your everyday tasks\.
 Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
 For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html) in the *AWS Account Management Reference Guide*\.

+### Federated identity<a name="security_iam_authentication-federated"></a>

+As a best practice, require human users, including users that require administrator access, to use federation with an identity provider to access AWS services by using temporary credentials\.

+A *federated identity* is a user from your enterprise user directory, a web identity provider, the AWS Directory Service, the Identity Center directory, or any user that accesses AWS services by using credentials provided through an identity source\.
+When federated identities access AWS accounts, they assume roles, and the roles provide temporary credentials\.

+For centralized access management, we recommend that you use AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.
+You can create users and groups in IAM Identity Center, or you can connect and synchronize to a set of users and groups in your own identity source for use across all your AWS accounts and applications\.
+For information about IAM Identity Center, see [What is IAM Identity Center?](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

 ### IAM users and groups<a name="security_iam_authentication-iamuser"></a>